Totemo: Early life and career

-Personal life and breast cancer
+Personal life

 Both Rotem's parents used to work in the Israel Air Force.
 Rotem grew up on a military base for most of her childhood until she was 12 when her family moved to Modiin.

 Rotem Or did her mandatory military service after high school and went on to join the Hebrew University of Jerusalem where she obtained a Bachelor of Science degree in Biology and Psychology majoring in Brain Science.